dsimidzija/python-althaia/README.md

   `althaia.patch()` in your `conftest.py`.
 As a workaround, you can change it to start with `althaia.marshmallow.warnings`.
 This happens because pytest is trying to import marshmallow before Althaia gets a chance to patch the importer.
+* Since althaia 3.20.1, the support for python3.7 and 3.8 has been dropped, unlike marshmallow which has dropped support only for python3.7.
+The reason for this are massive changes in typing annotation starting from python3.9, which are no longer supported by the recently released Cython 3.0.0.
+Maintaining patches for 3.8 and 3.9+ would be difficult without being a significant time sink.
+Since python3.8 is already in security-updates-only state, it's much easier to just drop it.

 [marshmallow]: https://github.com/marshmallow-code/marshmallow
 [cython]: https://github.com/cython/cython